-Step 2.
-Identify the performance obligations in the contract: A performance obligation is a promise in a contract with a customer to transfer a good or service to the customer.
+Step 2 Identify the performance obligations in the contract: A performance obligation is a promise in a contract with a customer to transfer

 Step 3.
 Determine the transaction price: The transaction price is the amount of consideration to which the Company expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties.